12 Best Beaches in Vancouver, BC

 Overlooking the eponymous English Bay, English Bay Beach offers an oceanside sanctuary in the otherwise busy West End of downtown Vancouver.
 With Stanley Park to one side, the hustle and bustle of downtown life on the other, and the Stanley Park Seawall running right along it, English Bay Beach is a lively beach with plenty of people watching.

 If you're staying downtown, English Bay Beach is one of the easiest of Vancouver's beaches to access by foot, bike, or public transit.
+English Bay Beach also offers Mobi-Mat access and water wheelchairs, making it accessible to nearly everyone.

-On a blazing summer day, it sometimes feels like half of the city is at English Bay Beach, and finding a spot to set out a towel or picnic blanket can get a little competitive.
+On a blazing summer day, it sometimes feels like half the city is at English Bay Beach, and finding a spot to set out a towel or picnic blanket can get a little competitive.
 Arrive early, or be prepared to make new friends.

 There are plenty of reasons to visit in the winter months, too–one in particular is the Polar Bear Swim.
 For many Vancouverites, this traditional dip in not-so-warm waters is the preferred way to ring in the New Year.
 Up for the challenge?